GiannisJOHN/designo/Notes.md

 - Utils:
 01. Here you can find utility, pure, reusable functions that render lists inside components.
 This approach is very useful to keep components short and visually clean.

+The idea behind this __renderItems__ function is to provide a generic way to render a list of items using a specified React component (Component).
+By passing in the data array and the component to be used for rendering each item, you create a reusable and flexible function.

+This is a common pattern in React applications.
+It allows you to abstract the rendering logic away from the component that calls renderItems, making the code more modular.
+The calling component can focus on providing the data and the component to be rendered, while the renderItems function takes care of the mapping and rendering process.

+In essence, it promotes reusability and separation of concerns, making your codebase more maintainable and easier to understand.

+In React, it's generally a good practice to avoid directly modifying the components themselves, and instead, focus on creating new instances or variations of components.
+This helps maintain the immutability of components, making the code more predictable and easier to reason about.

+In the case of __renderItems__, it adheres to this principle by creating new instances of the specified component for each item in the data array, rather than modifying the original component.

 - Components:
 01. shared components